signalfx/signalfx-agent/docs/quick-install.md

 Installation is complete.

 To continue your exploration of SignalFx Smart Agent capabilities, see [Advanced Installation Options](./advanced-install-options.md).

+__To learn more about how your data is presented in SignalFx, see the [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html)__.